 Repaired/altered: Brightling (1749 – attr); Lewes, – St Michael (1748); – St Thomas (attr)

 Alfred Dawes (1790-1874) is first mentioned in 1835 as a surveyor in connection with his work at Hellingly.
 By 1837 someone of the same name was at Boreham Street in the parish of Wartling (PB 1837), who in 1851 was a farmer and builder there.
-In 1855 (KD) he is listed as a general builder and in later directories as a plumber, painter and glazier, still at Boreham Street, where he also held the Post Office.
+In 1855 (KD) he has become a general builder and in later directories he is a plumber, painter and glazier, still at Boreham Street, where he also held the Post Office.
 In view of the various related occupations, it is likely that all these references are to the same person.

 Restored/extended: Hellingly (1835); Wartling (1855)

 Not even the first name of this man, said to have been a local builder when he assembled a reredos for Hooe church around 1890, is known for certain.
-It would be tempting to identify him with William Thomas Dawes (1861-1922, born in Herstmonceux, the son of a glazier), who was a builder there by 1901 and probably at a considerably earlier date.
-Otherwise, no builder of the name is listed in Sussex in KD 1891.
+It would be tempting to identify him with William Thomas Dawes (1861-1922, born in Herstmonceux, the son of a glazier), who was a builder there by 1901 and probably well before; otherwise, no builder of the name is listed in Sussex in KD 1891.

 Fitting: Hooe, reredos

 Clare Dawson (1891-1988) was a pupil and later assistant of M E A Rope at the Glass House in Fulham.
 She belonged to the group of glassmakers who worked in Putney.
-Much of her work is to be found in London, where she designed many windows after World War II, notably in the southern suburbs and the East End.
+Most of her work is to be found in London, where she designed many windows after World War II, notably in the East End.